johnwargo/eleventy-plugin-markdown-page-links/readme.md

 ## Operation

 Add the shortcode `pageLinks` to a page or page template to generate a list of the page's links in that location.
+In this example, no list type is specified, so the plugin uses the default option of the simple list.

 ``` markdown
 Links on this page: